Anything worth doing is worth doing poorly at first.

 PhotoReading is an accelerated learning method first presented by Paul Scheele.
 It involves a somewhat mysterious process of learning that taps into the unlimited powers and resources of our unconscious minds to help accelerate our learning ability by improving our memory and recall of information.

-Within this section we will briefly introduce you to the methods and principles behind the process of PhotoReading.
+Within this section, we will briefly introduce you to the methods and principles of the process of PhotoReading.
 This is by no means intended to be a thorough analysis, but rather an overview of an intriguing method of learning that is rapidly growing in popularity.

 On a personal level, I have used this process to some extent and have experienced some rather surprising and welcoming results.